 - no human support, but lots of tips and tutorial available for free

-WordPress vs Shopify: Wrapping Up
+Shopify vs WordPress: Wrapping Up

 The eCommerce platform is a life-giving part of any online retail business.
-Let me guess: “So why should I use Shopify or WordPress with WooCommerce?” has sprinkled your mind.
-Because these platforms tailored to serving startups and SMBs.
+Let me guess: "So why should I use Shopify or WordPress with WooCommerce?" has sprinkled your mind.
+Because these platforms are tailored to serving startups and SMBs.
 Each of them will help you to provide a hassle-free experience for your customers.

 How to make a wise choice?
 Here is the last tip for today.
 If you already have a WordPress website, then you are better to choose WooCommerce.
 Yet, if you want to start an online business from scratch, it makes more sense to turn to Shopify.

 Сonsidering switching your current store to Shopify or WooCommerce?
-Reach out Cart2Cart sales who will help you choose the best migration strategy based on your needs and requirements.
+Reach out Cart2Cart sales managers, who will help you choose the best migration strategy based on your needs and requirements.